 Japanese handplanes have few if any screws and no levers so adjustment is simpler, more intuitive, and entirely dispenses with the clumsy, often sloppy mechanical linkage common to Bailey-pattern steel-bodied planes;

 And finally, the biggest advantage of the Japanese handplane is, (drumroll please), the blade, if hand-forged from high-quality steel and properly heat-treated, will become much sharper, stay sharper longer and will be easier to sharpen than the blades of modern steel-bodied Bailey-pattern handplanes.
 No contest.
-Your humble servant believes the blade’s performance is the most important aspect of a handplane, after all, it is a cutting tool, not a paperweight (although I admit to having a pretty little LN No.1 benchplane in white bronze I use as a paperweight.
+Your humble servant believes the blade’s performance is the most important aspect of a handplane because, after all, it is a cutting tool, not a paperweight (although I admit to having a pretty little LN No.1 benchplane in white bronze I use as a paperweight.
 My associates here in Japan can’t figure out what it is so I tell them it is for shaving kiwi fruit (ツ)).

 Allow me to expound a little further on the advantages of the Japanese handplane:

-The Japanese planes we carry have hand-forged forge-laminated blades made from specialized high-carbon tool steel to meet the performance expectations of professional woodworkers in Japan.
+The Japanese planes we carry have hand-forged laminated blades made from specialized high-carbon tool steel to meet the performance expectations of professional woodworkers in Japan.
 The crystalline structure of this steel once made into a blade by our blacksmiths is fine-grained and uniform.
 Blades are exceptionally hard at 65~66Rc, and remain sharp a long time while being easily sharpened.

 There was a time in centuries past when Western blades were of near equal quality, but no longer.
 Sadly, the blades of most Bailey-pattern planes manufactured nowadays are made of high-alloy steels for which quality control can be easily automated, but which were never intended for handplane blades.
-These steels are undeniably tough, won’t become very sharp initially, quickly dull, and are, relatively speaking, an “evil screaming bitch” to sharpen (pardon the excessively-technical jargon).
+These steels are undeniably tough, but won’t become very sharp initially, quickly dull, and are, relatively speaking, an “evil screaming bitch” to sharpen (pardon the excessively-technical jargon).